Deformations of rational curves in positive characteristic: Introduction

 A \textit{rational curve} is a proper integral scheme over an algebraically closed field whose normalization is isomorphic to the projective line $\P^1$.
 Rational curves are central to higher dimensional algebraic geometry, as already indicated by the title of Koll\'ar's fundamental book \cite{Kollar:RationalCurveBook}.

-Let us shortly recall the situation in dimension two: let $X$ be a smooth, proper, and connected surface over an algebraically closed field $k$ of characteristic $p\geq0$. \begin{enumerate} \item If $p=0$, then $X$ contains positive-dimensional families of rational curves if and only if $X$ is uniruled if and only if $X$ is birationally equivalent to a ruled surface if and only if $X$ has negative Kodaira dimension.
-In particular, if $p=0$, then rational curves on surfaces of non-negative Kodaira dimension are \textit{rigid}, i.e., do not deform in positive-dimensional families; we refer to Definition \ref{Definition:FamilyRationalCurve} for the precise definition.
+Let us shortly recall the situation in dimension two. \begin{enumerate} \item In characteristic $0$, it is well-known that rational curves on surfaces of non-negative Kodaira dimension are \textit{topologically rigid}, i.e., do not deform in positive-dimensional families.

-\item If $p>0$, then the situation is different: it is still true that $X$ contains positive-dimensional families of rational curves if and only if $X$ is uniruled.
-Also, it is still true that $X$ is birationally equivalent to a ruled surface if and only if $X$ has negative Kodaira dimension.
-On the other hand, Zariski gave examples of unirational surfaces of non-negative Kodaira dimension \cite{Zariski}.
-Therefore, rational curves on surfaces of non-negative Kodaira dimension may \textit{not} be rigid.
+\item In characteristic $p>0$, then the situation is different: Zariski gave examples of unirational surfaces of non-negative Kodaira dimension \cite{Zariski}.
+Therefore, rational curves on surfaces of non-negative Kodaira dimension may \textit{not} be topologically rigid.
 However, in this case, the general member of such a positive-dimensional family of rational curves is {\em not} smooth.
-In some cases, the singularities of the general member were studied by Shimada \cite{ShimadaFamily}. \end{enumerate}

-This poses the interesting question what can be said about (non-)rigidity of rational curves on varieties of non-negative Kodaira dimension in positive characteristics.
-The main result of this article is that a smooth and proper connected surface has negative Kodaira dimension if it is dominated by a family of rational curves, whose general member has only ``mild'' singularities.
+(In some cases, the singularities of the general member were studied by Shimada \cite{ShimadaFamily}.) \end{enumerate} This poses the interesting question what can be said about topological (non-)rigidity of rational curves on varieties of non-negative Kodaira dimension in positive characteristics.